 You may not know the name Phoebe Ann Moses, but you will recognise her by her stage name – Annie Oakley, sharpshooter and star of Buffalo Bill’s Wild West Show.

-Her name is synonymous with the world’s view of life in the American west, but she is also the subject of one of history’s intriguing ‘what ifs’.
+Her name is synonymous with the world’s view of life in the American west, but she is also the subject of one of the more intriguing ‘what ifs’ of history.
 Read more ›››